CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 # **Thought Simulator Architecture Overview**
 ### *A Structural Alternative to Modern AI Systems*

+---

 ## **1. Introduction**
 Modern AI systems—especially large language models (LLMs)—are built on a single architectural assumption:

-**scale is intelligence.**
+> **Scale is intelligence.**

 More parameters, more GPUs, more power, more cost.

 The Thought Simulator (TS) architecture rejects this premise.